 Wacky Americans Have Wacky Names: Outside the US, particularly from a UK/AUS point of view, there are names that are thought of as being quintessentially American-esque.
-Suitably macho, jock names likes "Chad", "Todd", "Brad" etc for boys, and cutesy names like "Tiffany", "Candy", "Britney" for girls are great examples, and if Americans are spoofed in media produced outside the US, you can bet a name like the above will be selected.
-Americans are also known for sometimes having rather an ''interesting'' taste in names, often striving for something "unique" rather than traditional — one only has to watch American talk-shows to see guests with names like "Jaxxon", "Sharpay" and "Sharadiant".
-Even dyed-in-the-wool traditionalist conservatives like Sarah Palin exhibit a penchant for rather strange names, with her children - Bristol, Piper, Track, Willow and Trig...
+Suitably macho, jock names likes "Chad", "Todd", "Brad", etc. for boys, and cutesy names like "Tiffany", "Candy", or "Britney" for girls are great examples, and if Americans are spoofed in media produced outside the US, you can bet a name like the above will be selected.
+Americans are also known for sometimes having rather an ''interesting'' taste in names, often striving for something "unique" rather than traditional — one only has to watch American talk-shows to see guests with names like "Jaxxon", "Sharpay", and "Sharadiant".
+Even dyed-in-the-wool traditionalist conservatives like Sarah Palin exhibit a penchant for rather strange names, with her children — Bristol, Piper, Track, Willow, and Trig...

-If you have to emphasize that you're in the United States, don't forget to reference the following clichés: the bald eagle, apple pie, baseball, basketball, American football, a ticker-tape parade, corn, (Thanksgiving) turkeys, skyscrapers, prairies, coyotes, canyons, the Star Spangled Banner, Mount Rushmore, The White House, the Statue of Liberty, the Hollywood sign, jazz music, country music, blues music, rap music, a fast food chain (preferably McDonald's), Coca Cola, large cars driving over deserted roads, hamburgers, hot dogs, cowboys, Native Americans and Mickey Mouse.
+If you have to emphasize that you're in the United States, don't forget to reference the following clichés: the bald eagle, apple pie, baseball, basketball, American football, a ticker-tape parade, corn, (Thanksgiving) turkeys, skyscrapers, prairies, coyotes, canyons, the Star Spangled Banner, Mount Rushmore, The White House, the Statue of Liberty, the Hollywood sign, Jazz, Blues, Bluegrass, Country Music, Hip Hop, a fast food chain (preferably McDonald's), Coca Cola, large cars driving over deserted roads, hamburgers, hot dogs, cowboys, Native Americans, and Mickey Mouse.

 All Native Americans speak Tonto Talk in a deep voice, while mentioning words and phrases like "How", "Ugh", "Um", "white men", "pale face", "brother", "ancestors", "many moons ago", "Big Chief", "pale face speak double talk",...at least once a sentence.
-They all have names where a state of character is combined with the name of an animal, plant of something other nature-related.
+They all have names where a state of character is combined with the name of an animal, plant, or something other nature-related.
 For instance: Sitting Bull, Crazy Horse,...
-The only tribes that seem to exist in popular culture are Apache, Cherokee, Arapaho, Cheyenne, Comanche, Blackfoot and Sioux.
+The only tribes that seem to exist in popular culture are Apache, Cherokee, Arapaho, Cheyenne, Comanche, Blackfoot, and Sioux.

-In popular culture Native Americans are virtually a historical artefact.
+In popular culture, Native Americans are virtually a historical artifact.
 Stories set in the modern age hardly show them, except as proprietors of Native American Casinos.
 Those who aren't are poor, live in reservations, and are either alcoholics, diabetics, or both.

 The San Fernando Valley is best known as a heaven for surfers.
 It's full of dumb bikini-clad blondes (Valley Girl) or equally brainless surfer dudes who all speak a specific slang ("Whoa, that's like, totally radical, dude!") made universally popular by MTV's Spring Breaks.